Rajesh9001/MobileAppV1/README.md

 # MobileApp

-Creating a Farmer App involves addressing the specific needs and challenges faced by farmers.
+Creating a FarmVet App involves addressing the specific needs and challenges faced by farmers.
 Provide information on government agricultural schemes, subsidies, and policies.
 Allow farmers to log and monitor the feed consumption of their animals.
 Several features and functionalities that could be incorporated into a Farmer App to